wjzhengsh/hyper-protect-dbaas-for-mongodb/webui-db.md

 {: #webui-create-database}

 1. Click **Create**.
 2. Enter a database name and a collection name.
+For more information about collection, see [collection](https://docs.mongodb.com/manual/reference/glossary/#term-collection){: external} in MongoDB glossary.

 3. Click **Create**.

 ## Deleting a database